bevy-cheatbook/bevy-cheatbook/src/assets/ready.md

 # Track Loading Progress

 There are good community plugins that can help with this.
-See [my recommendations for helper crates][cb::3rdparty::code-helpers].
-Otherwise, this page shows you how to do it manually.
+Otherwise, this page shows you how to do it yourself.

 ---